Doncic leads Mavericks to 118-112 victory over Bucks

 The margin didn’t drop below five the rest of the way.

-Bullock had 16 points, Jalen Brunson 15 and Dorian Finney-Smith and Spencer Dinwiddie 11 each for the Mavericks.
-Jrue Holiday had 20, Portis 17, Brook Lopez 14, Pat Connaughton 12 and Khris Middleton 11 for the Bucks.
+Bullock had 16 points and Finney-Smith and Spencer Dinwiddie had 11 each for the Mavericks.
+Holiday had 20, Portis 17, Brook Lopez 14, Pat Connaughton 12 and Khris Middleton 11 for the Bucks.

 TIP-INS

-Mavericks: Forward/center Maxi Kleber didn’t play due to a sore right ankle. … Mavericks coach Jason Kidd congratulated former Dallas coach Del Harris for his selection to the Naismith Memorial Hall of Fame on Saturday, but said it’s about time another former Mavericks coach gets honored as well.
+Mavericks: Maxi Kleber didn’t play due to a sore right ankle. … Mavericks coach Jason Kidd congratulated former Dallas coach Del Harris for his selection to the Naismith Memorial Hall of Fame on Saturday, but said it’s about time another former Mavericks coach gets honored as well.
 “We’re all excited for him and his family because he should have been in there a long time ago,” Kidd said before the game.
 “The next guy we have to try to get in is Dick Motta.
 He should be in, too, a coach that maybe didn’t do the politic thing, but he came to work every day and so he’s the one that should be in the Hall of Fame next.
-Hopefully we can get him in.”
+Hopefully we can get him in.” … This was Kidd’s first game in Milwaukee as a visiting head coach since the end of his own Bucks tenure.
+Kidd, who’s in his first season with Dallas, coached the Bucks from 2015-18.

 Bucks: Antetokounmpo’s season scoring average remained at 30.1 points.
 He entered the day ranked second in the league to LeBron James (30.3).
 Philadelphia’s Joel Embiid was averaging 30.0 points.
 Antetokounmpo has never won the scoring title.